It's Never Too Late

 Feb 19, 2025

-Hey there true believers.
-Today, I wanted to take a moment to talk about something that’s always been very important to me and something I’ve always struggled with - self improvement.
-Self-improvement has always mattered to me, maybe too much.
+Hey there fellow nerds.
+This post is a little different.
+I wanted to talk about something that’s always mattered to me, maybe too much: self-improvement.
 I’ve spent years chasing it while wrestling with untreated ADHD, usually to mixed success.

 A Childhood Struggle with ADHD

 My story is probably familiar to some of you.
 I was always a “smart kid,” but I also struggled academically.
-I had trouble sitting still, paying attention, and focusing or engaging with the class.
+I had trouble sitting still, paying attention, and engaging with the class.
 Always a disruption.
 Despite performing really well on cognitive tests, and being placed in the “gifted” program early on, I had mediocre grades at best.
-Teachers and guidance counselors urged my mom to get me evaluated and treated for what was obvious ADHD, but this was in the ’90s when much of the narrative focused on “are we over-medicating our kids?”
-That and my adamant stance that I didn’t want to take some pill that would “turn me into a conformist zombie” (I was super edgy like that) led to me never being formally treated.
-I wish I had been; my life probably would be a lot different by now.
-Not that things aren’t going pretty good for me now, but I definitely took the long road to get here.
+Teachers and guidance counselors urged my mom to get me evaluated and treated for what was obvious ADHD, but this was in the ’90s when much of the conversation was focused on “are we over-medicating our kids?”
+That, plus my adamant stance that I didn’t want to take some pill that would “turn me into a conformist zombie” (I was super edgy like that), led to me never being formally treated.
+I wish I had been; my life would probably be a lot different by now.
+Not that things are going badly for me now, but I definitely took the long road to get here.

-After High School I had no real direction so I enrolled in an online Video Game Design degree.
-It sounded fun, I enjoy video games, I like art and technology, so why not?
-I did get much better grades, but I credit that to the courses being online and the grades being almost entirely based on the final exams and project assessments.
+After high school I had no real direction, so I enrolled in an online Video Game Design degree.
+It sounded fun.
+I enjoy video games, I like art and technology, so why not?
+I did get much better grades, but I credit that to the courses being online and the grades being almost entirely based on final exams and project assessments.
 No attendance needed.
-But if I had been smarter I would have stayed at home and gotten a nice Computer Science degree from my local college, milking that free rent and cheap in-state tuition.
+If I had been smarter, I would have stayed home and gotten a nice Computer Science degree from my local college, milking that free rent and cheap in-state tuition.

 After college, and still lacking direction, I coasted through my 20s, settling for relatively low-effort, high-paying tech jobs.
-I justified it by telling myself I was working jobs that would give me the freedom to work on my side projects, believing that I would inevitably come up with some app or idea or something that would change the world (and make me rich).
+I justified it by telling myself I was working jobs that gave me the freedom to work on side projects, believing that I would inevitably come up with some app or idea or something that would change the world (and make me rich).
 I was “really smart,” after all, it was only a matter of time.
 That’s what everyone always told me.
-It didn’t matter that most of my ideas never made it past the “Hello World” phase (I would always inevitably get distracted or come up with an “even better” idea and move on, the ADHD curse).
+It didn’t matter that most of my ideas never made it past the “Hello World” phase.
+I would inevitably get distracted or come up with an “even better” idea and move on.
+The ADHD curse.

-Pro Tip to all the parents of “gifted” children out there: Telling your kid that they can do anything they want is great and all, but please also make sure to tell them they’re still going to have to work for it.
-The world isn’t going to just recognize their innate greatness and hand them everything.
+Pro tip to all the parents of “gifted” children out there: telling your kid they can do anything is great and all, but please also tell them they’re still going to have to work for it.
+The world isn’t going to recognize their innate greatness and hand them everything.

 A Turning Point

 And that’s pretty much where I stayed for a long time.
-Plenty of ambition and great ideas, just no follow through.
+Plenty of ambition and great ideas, just no follow-through.
 Making enough to pay my bills and being more concerned with my social life than my professional one.
 Then, everything changed when the Fire Nation attacked.
 Err, when my nephew was born.
 It was no longer just about me.
-Now there was a person out there for whom I had the responsibility of being a role model.
-Someone that I might need to take care of one day.
-Someone that I could guide and help them not make the same mistakes that I did.
+Now there was a person out there I had some responsibility to be a role model for.
+Someone I might need to take care of one day.
+Someone I could guide and maybe help avoid a few of the mistakes I made.
 It was the wake-up call I needed to stop bouncing around and actually do something with my life.

 So I decided to become a Software Engineer.
-This was the time of the Great Developer Shortage (or so all of the tech blogs would lead you to believe), where everyone was talking about how learning to code was the ticket to wealth and coding boot-camps with six-figure job guarantees were popping up left and right.
-I had taken some Computer Science courses in high school and college, I had been sort of self studying it since, and at the time I was working tech support for a SaaS company.
-My job did involve some very basic web development.
-I began auditing classes through my alma mater and taking some online MOOC style courses.
-I figured I could learn enough to get an entry-level programmer job somewhere and work my way up.
+This was the time of the Great Developer Shortage (or so all of the tech blogs would lead you to believe), where everyone was talking about how learning to code was the ticket to wealth and coding boot camps with six-figure job guarantees were popping up left and right.
+I had taken some Computer Science courses in high school and college, I had been sort of self-studying since then, and at the time I was working tech support for a SaaS company.
+My job involved some very basic web development.
+I began auditing classes through my alma mater and taking some online MOOC-style courses.
+I figured I could learn enough to get an entry-level programming job somewhere and work my way up.

 That’s not what happened.
 Instead, I landed a job at an Atlassian Professional Services startup.
 There was absolutely an element of luck here, a right place, right time sort of thing.
 I had a friend who was working there, they were expanding fast, and they just needed smart bodies that they could train up.
 No experience required.
 I applied, interviewed, and started pretty quickly.

 And I’ve been doing the Atlassian thing ever since.
-I now work for an amazing company that does awesome things, and I am making more money than that kid who grew up poor in rural Alaska could have ever dreamed.
+I now work for an amazing company that does meaningful work, and I am making more money than that kid who grew up poor in rural Alaska could have ever dreamed.

 Continued Improvements